33 Things to Do in Minneapolis in Winter (2024)

 17. Participate in a Local Race

-Many local organizations hold 5 or 10K runs/walks throughout the year.
+Many local organizations hold 5k or 10k runs/walks throughout the year.
 And the cold weather here in Minnesota doesn’t stop that from happening in the winter!

 I encourage you to be “that” family that does a race on a holiday!
 My family definitely is!
+We run a 5k nearly every Thanksgiving.
+(The photo above is myself and my mom after a race!)

 In St. Paul in winter, the Turkey Trot takes place on the morning of Thanksgiving, which is a fundraiser for food and toy drives.